Background: In this work, CdS thin films were synthesized by the sol-gel method (spin

 films, such as the refraction index, extinction coefficient, dielectric constant, and optical bandgap

 energy of the layers were discussed using spectroscopic ellipsometry method in the wavelength

 range of 300 to 900 nm.

-Results: It can be deduced that substrate rotation speed and dopant concentration has influenced
+Results: It can be deduced that substrate rotation speed and dopant concentration have an influence

-on the optical properties of thin films.
-By decreasing rotation speed of the substrate which results in
+on the optical properties of thin films by decreasing the rotation speed of the substrate, which

-results in films with more thicknesses, more optical interferences were appeared in the results.
+results in films with more thicknesses, and more optical interferences were observed in the results.

-Conclusion: The samples doped with Ni comparing to pure ones, were found to have more
+Conclusion: The samples doped with Ni, when compared to pure ones, were found to have more